djangsters/redis-tasks/docs/source/index.rst

 =======================================

 Redis tasks is a framework for background tasks execution.
-It uses redis for it's shared resources like queues.
+It uses redis for its shared resources like queues.
-It's able to provide reliable tasks execution for long running tasks even in environments, where it's expected that workers can be restarted at any time, like heroku.
+It's able to provide reliable tasks execution for long running tasks even in environments, where it's expected that workers can be restarted at any time, like Heroku.

 Disclaimer
 ----------